Mike Edwards (musician)

 Michael Edwards (31 May 1948 – 3 September 2010), later known as Swami Deva Pramada or simply Pramada, was an English cellist and music teacher.
-He was a member of the Electric Light Orchestra in their early years.
+He was a member of the Electric Light Orchestra in its early years.

 Early life

 Mike Edwards was born on 31 May 1948 in West London to Frank and Lillian Edwards.
 The family lived in South Ealing and he went to school at Grange Primary School.
 He passed the Eleven-plus exam and went to Ealing Grammar School for Boys where an inspirational music teacher John Railton encouraged his love of music.

 His father was an amateur cellist, but died when Edwards was 14, leaving his mother to bring up Edwards and his older brother on her own.
 He studied the piano with John Railton, and cello with Maryse Chome-Wilson.
 He played in the Ealing Youth Orchestra.